mdv3101/CDeCNet/README.md

 The code is implemented in PyTorch using <a href="https://github.com/open-mmlab/mmdetection">MMdetection</a> framework (Version 2.0.0).

 ## Release Notes:
-Oct 10, 2020: Our paper has been accepted to ICPR 2020.
+Oct 10, 2020: Our paper has been accepted to ICPR 2020 as oral paper.

 ## Setup
 <b>Dependencies</b><br>